danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 ## SR&ED Report Generation

 Scientific Research and Experimental Development (SR&ED) is a Canadian federal tax incentive program that provides credits for companies doing eligible R&D work — with small Canadian-controlled private corporations able to receive up to 35% back on qualifying expenditures.
-Small Canadian-owned private companies can get up to 35% back on eligible expenditures.
 The application process involves answering detailed questions about what technological uncertainties you encountered, what systematic approaches you tried, and what you learned — essentially proving that work qualified as genuine research rather than routine development.

 If you've ever filed an SR&ED claim, you know the pain: go back through months of git history — sometimes even the reflog for aborted experiments — to find evidence of repeated attempts to solve problems that couldn't be easily answered by existing knowledge.
 Then map those struggles onto the government's specific questions about technological uncertainty, systematic investigation, and advancement.